Mohammad-Subhan/Network-File-Downloader/README.md

 # Network File Downloader

-This project implements a system for downloading large files from multiple servers simultaneously.
-The file is fragmented on the servers, and the client downloads the fragments in parallel, recombining them into a complete file on completion.
+This project implements a system for downloading files from single server and multiple servers.
+When downloading from multiple servers the chunk size for each server is calculated on the client and the client sends the chunk data to respective server for downloading.
+Then the client downloads the fragments in parallel, recombine them into a complete file on completion.
 The system also handles server failure and supports load balancing.

 ## Features